 - Whole Foods Market

-When you buy Manuka honey, look for the UMF certification on the label.
+When you buy Manuka honey, look for the UMF or AMHA certification on the label.
 This tells you the honey’s potency and certifies that the product is real Manuka honey.

-Also, the product you’re buying is more likely to be genuine if it was made in New Zealand, such as Comvita Manuka Honey.
+Also, the product you’re buying is more likely to be genuine if it was made in New Zealand or Australia.

 Avoid products containing Manuka honey if you are allergic to bees.
 It could cause a reaction, according to a